Linaro/lava/doc/v2/first-installation.rst

 Running a mix of V1 and V2
 **************************

-.. warning:: Instances which mix V1 and V2 must consider that V1 support **will** be removed during 2017, whilst V2 support will continue.
-Mixed installations **must** be involved in the migration to V2 and subscribe to the :ref:`support mailing lists <mailing_lists>` or the V1 devices could stop working.
+.. warning:: Administrators of instances which mix V1 and V2 must consider that V1 support **will** be removed during 2017, while V2 support will continue.
+If you are running a mixed installation, we **strongly** encourage you to get involved in the migration to V2 and subscribe to the :ref:`support mailing lists <mailing_lists>` to ensure a clean migration for your V1 devices before they stop working.

 Layout
 ======